yegor256/blog/_posts/2016/jun/2016-06-27-singletons-must-die.md

 ---

-I think it's too obvious to say that a singleton is an anti-pattern as there are tons of articles about that (singleton bein an anti-pattern).
+I think it's too obvious to say that a singleton is an anti-pattern as there are tons of articles about that (singleton being an anti-pattern).
 However, more often than not, the question is how to define global things without a singleton; and the answer to that is not obvious for many of us.
 There are several examples: a database connection pool, a repository, a configuration map, etc. They all naturally seem to be "global"; but what do we do with them?

 <!--more-->

+{% picture /images/2016/06/perdita-durango.jpg 0 Perdita Durango (1997) by Álex de la Iglesia %}

 I assume you already know what a singleton is and why it's an anti-pattern.
 If not, I recommend you read this StackOverflow thread: